Returnable Bag assists India in becoming plastic-free

 India is aiming to get rid of all single-use plastics by 2022.
-The ambitious goal is now supported by the launch of the returnable shopping bags to the market by Lindström India.
+The ambitious goal is supported by the launch of the returnable shopping bags by Lindström India.
 The first pilot for the reusable and returnable textile shopping bag is now on its way in Pune.

 Lindström India has started a pilot with Venus Traders, a premium stationery firm operating in Pune, in three different locations.
 According to Harshavardhan Galat, Business Unit Manager Lindström India, Venus Traders is an innovative and future-oriented firm that takes responsibility for the environment.
 No wonder that the idea of the revolutionary bag service took off quickly in the country aiming to get rid of all single-use plastics by 2022.

 “It was easy to start the piloting with Venus Traders.
 Already from the first days, we can see that in this partnership, we are both encouraging the consumer to choose a sustainable option which represents circular economy as its best”, says Harshavardhan Galat, Business Unit Manager Pune, Lindström India.

 The desire to make sustainable choices is one of the growing trends in the consumer world.
 Venus Trader wants to help its customers make decisions that follow their values and to make it easier for their customers to make responsible choices.
 Their customers can now choose to pack their groceries in a Returnable Bag which represents the way of circular economy in India!

 The Returnable Bags were first launched in Finland at the end of 2018 and follow the principals of the circular economy.
 The bags were developed together with customers towards a more sustainable and consumer-friendly service.
 The Returnable Bag is designed to be a substitute for cotton bags and plastic bags, and eventually, reduce raw materials used in the manufacturing process.